avani-malaviya/Class-Based-AdaIN/README.md

 - [3]: [Original implementation in Torch](https://github.com/xunhuang1995/AdaIN-style)
 - [4]: M. Cordts, M. Omran, S. Ramos, T. Rehfeld, M. Enzweiler, R. Benenson, U. Franke, S. Roth, and B. Schiele.
 "The Cityscapes Dataset for Semantic Urban Scene Understanding." in CVPR, 2016.
 - [5]: S. R. Richter*, V. Vineet*, S. Roth, and V. Koltun.
 "Playing for Data: Ground Truth from Computer Games." in ECCV, 2016. (*equal contribution)

+## License

+This project is based on the [Unofficial Pytorch Implementation of AdaIN](https://github.com/naoto0804/pytorch-AdaIN.git) by Naoto Inoue, which is licensed under the MIT License.

+The modifications and additions made for Class-Based AdaIN are also released under the MIT License.

+See the [LICENSE](./LICENSE) file for full details.